 Welcome to the University of Texas Skywatchers Report for Monday July 30th through Sunday August 5th.

-Fall semester viewing on both telescopes will start in early September.
+Next week will be the final week of summer telescope viewing.
+Fall semester viewing will start in early September.

 Thank you for calling the University of Texas Skywatchers Report.